 Field Size Туре Description Extended 3 r This field shall have a constant value of seven, which indicates the extended PHY register map.
-Total_ports 5 r The number of ports implemented by this PHY.
-Max_speed 3 r Indicates the maximum speed this PHY supports; the encoding is the same as for the speed code in the self-ID packet specified by X in this supplement.
+Total_ports 5 r he number of ports implemented by this PHY.
+Max_speed 3 r Indicates the maximum speed this PHY supports; the encoding is the same as for the xspd bit in self-ID packet 7 (see clause 6.1.1).
 L 1 rw Link enabled.
 Default value of one subsequent to a power reset.
 Otherwise cleared or set by software to control the value of the L bit transmitted in the self-ID packet.
 The transmitted L bit shall be the logical AND of this bit and the LPS signal. С 1 rw Contender.
-Cleared or set by software to control the value of the C bit t mitted in the self-ID packet.
+Cleared or set by software to control the value of the C bit trans- mitted in the self-ID packet.
+The value of this bit subsequent to a power reset is implementation-dependent.
 Pwr 3 rw Power class.
 Controls the value of the pwr field transmitted in the self-ID packet.
 See 4.3.4.1 of IEEE Std 1394-1995 for the encoding of this field.
 Sleep 1 rw Sleep mode.
 When set to one, places the PHY in the as-yet-to-be-defined sleep mode.
 If sleep mode is not supported a write to this bit has no effect.
 ISBR 1 rw Initiate short (arbitrated) bus reset.
 A write of one to this bit requests the PHY to arbitrate and issue a short bus reset.
 This bit is self-clearing.
 Loop 1 rw Loop detect.
 A write of one to this bit clears it to zero.
-Pwr_fail 1 rw Power failure detect.
+Pwr_fail 1 rw Cable power failure detect.
+Set to one when the PS bit changes from one to zero.
+A write of one to this bit clears it to zero.
+Timeout 1 rw Arbitration state machine timeout.
+A write of one to this bit clears it to zero.
+Bias_change 1 rw Bias change detect.
+Set to one when TP bias changes on any disabled port.
+The state of TP bias for enabled ports does not affect this bit.
 A write of one to this bit clears it to zero.
 Enab_accel 1 rw Enable arbitration acceleration.
 When set to one, the PHY shall use the enhancements specified in X. Enab_multi 1 rw Enable multi-speed packet concatenation.
 When set to one, the Link shall signal the speed of all packets to the PHY.
 Ping_time 8 r Round-trip time of the last ping packet originated by this node.
 Page_select 3 rw Selects which of eight possible PHY register pages are accessible through the window at PHY register addresses 1000b through 1111b, inclusive.
 Port_select 5 rw If the page selected by Page_select presents per port information, this field selects which port's registers are accessible through the window at PHY register addresses 1000b through 1111b, inclusive.